 Important advice for safe charging:

-- Do not charge the scooter near sources of heat such as heaters or others.
+Do not charge the scooter near sources of heat such as heaters or others.
 Doing so may lead to overheating, bursting open or ignition.

 Parking your scooter

 An advantage for long term rental users is that they can park anywhere - but make sure you don’t adversely impact others.

 Check out our video, made in collaboration with visually impaired people, about how to park e-scooters considerately and the impact it might have on others if you don’t.

 - Leave it upright

 - Leave plenty of space for others on the pavement